IoT Sensors Are Enhancing The Work Environment

 The IoT sensors also generate real-time data about site conditions that is communicated to site managers.
 For example, if the sensors detect atmospheric changes that indicate severe weather is approaching, the site managers can stop work until conditions improve.

 The opportunities to use IoT sensors in the workplace are seemingly endless.
 And it’s exciting to see the new ways companies are implementing this technology every day.
-If you’re interested in learning more about IoT sensors and how to incorporate them into your workplace strategy, check out our new eBook, Shifting Your Workplace Strategy.
+If you’re interested in learning more about IoT sensors and how to incorporate them into your workplace strategy, check out this eBook, How to Use IoT Sensors To Make Your Workplace Smarter.